 So at 38 weeks, I began trying every natural labor induction technique friends, family and the internet had to offer.
 Over the course of two weeks, with increasing desperation, I did it all until I finally landed in the hospital at 6 centimeters dilated and a mere three hours from holding my third baby.
 Here are the results.

 I scheduled a full wax for the day I hit 38 weeks.
 I figured if it put me in labor, great.
 If it didn’t?
 I’d be ready when the time came.
 Besides, I had officially passed the point where I could shave anything but my armpits.
 I needed this in a bad way.

 I walked (or more accurately, waddled) my way up the steep hill behind my house daily.
-I would drag the kids the wagon for mile-long walks every day, working through mild contractions, begging for my water to break.
+I would drag the kids in the wagon for mile-long walks every day, working through mild contractions, begging for my water to break.
 It was ridiculous how grueling walking uphill was.
-I found myself singing the “Be A Man” song from Mulan, to get me to the top of the hill, which, although wholly inappropriate, was pretty effective.
+I found myself singing the “Be A Man” song from Mulan to get me to the top of the hill, which, although wholly inappropriate, was pretty effective.
 It was not, however, an effective way of putting me into labor.
-Unless you are already in active labor, walking around doesn’t do much, so I was just making myself uncomfortable for nothing.
+Unless you are already in active labor, walking around doesn’t do much, Fraser says.
+"Walking alone isn’t proven to help induce labor.
+However, as OB/GYNs, we would much prefer that a woman walk around rather than stay in bed.
+Walking may help women feel more comfortable in the early stages of labor, and helps keep those needed pelvic muscles engaged," she says.
+Since I wasn't even close to active labor, I was just making myself uncomfortable for nothing.
+Great.

 Even though I was frustrated as my contractions waned after the long walks, I chalked it up to being good stamina training for when the big day finally came.
 Plus, being out in the sunshine and fresh air was good for me.
 It may not put you into labor, but walking is certainly not a bad idea.